cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/eval.md

 # Evaluation

 **Evaluation is the essential mecanism of program execution in OM.**
-Evaluating a box means requesting it to compute a value by applying a finction to it's inputs.
+Evaluating a box means requesting it to compute a value by applying a function to it's inputs.
 When the inputs are connected, the evaluation propagates to upstream connected boxes, until all requested values allow the computation of the box.

 Use the <kbd>V</kbd> shortcut to evaluate the slected box(es) in the patch.